-With the use of the Graphical Policy Analysis Tool, an Excel-based tool developed jointly by CADSWES and Reclamation, the output of stochastic MRM can be used to compare two or more proposed operating policies in terms of their probabilistic effects on specified basin measurement criteria.
+With the use of the Graphical Policy Analysis Tool (GPAT), an Excel-based tool developed jointly by CADSWES and the Bureau of Reclamation, the output of stochastic MRM can be used to compare two or more proposed operating policies in terms of their probabilistic effects on specified basin measurement criteria.

 In environmental impact studies, the measurement criteria may include a stream flow or lake elevation that is expected to comply with biological recommendations.
-To use GPAT for policy comparison, the multi-trace runs are performed for each policy alternative, and the results imported into GPAT.
-GPAT can provide statistical information in various ways over time, hydrologic trace, and policies.
-The figure below shows and application of GPAT on the Colorado River for the Interim Surplus EIS.
+To use GPAT for policy comparison, the multitrace runs are performed for each policy alternative, and the results are imported into GPAT.
+GPAT can provide statistical information in various ways over time, hydrologic trace and policies.
+The figure shows an application of GPAT on the Colorado River for the Interim Surplus Environmental Impact Statement.
 The plot shows how six different operating policies compare with respect to the long-term elevation of Lake Mead and different confidence levels.
 Each policy was modeled with the stochastic hydrologic traces, all starting with the same initial conditions in January 2000.